 Alaska Limited Power of Attorney Form

-An Alaska limited power of attorney is a form that enables a person (known as the “principal”) to assign specific authority to another individual (known as the “agent”) for a short period or until the task(s) have been completed.
-The principal will need to enter the date the document goes into effect, which can be the date of completing the form, or a specific date in the future.
-While not required, an expiration date can be included, as well, so that the agent no longer has power after that time.
+An Alaska limited power of attorney form enables a person (the principal) to assign specific authority to another individual (the agent) for a short period or until task completion.
+The principal will need to enter the date the document goes into effect, which can be the date of completing the form or a specific date in the future.
+While not required, they can also set a termination date to restrict the agent’s time to act in their place.

 Signing Requirements: The principal must sign before a notary public (§ 13.26.600).